-Affordable Housing Parameters

-Residential % of Residential Dwelling Units Designated Dwelling Units Set Aside as Affordable Housing

-4 to 49 units Not less than 10%

-50 or more units Not less than 15%
+Affordable Housing Parameters Residential % of Residential Dwelling Units Designated a Set Aside as Affordable Housing 4 to 49 units Not less than 10%, with a minimum of at least one unit 50 or more units Not less than 15%, with a minimum of at least eight units

+1.8.3.2 It is the policy of the City that any residential dwelling unit, that is designated and set aside as affordable housing and that is made available for lease, shall be affordable for those qualifying at 60% or below HUD area median income (AMI) for the most recent available year.
+(Source: HUD HOME Income Limits - Lawrence, KS MSA "60% Limits")

+It is the policy of the City that rent for affordable rental housing units will not exceed the maximum Fair Market Rent (FMR) as established annually by the Lawrence Douglas County Housing Authority.

+Section 8 vouchers for affordable rental housing units cannot be denied for affordable rental housing units.

-- 1.8.3.2 It is the policy of the City that any residential dwelling unit, that is designated and set aside as affordable housing and that is made available for lease, shall be affordable for those persons qualifying at or below 60% of the HUD area median income (AMI) for the most recent available year. (source: HUD HOME Income Limits Lawrence, KS MSA "60% Limits") - 1.8.3.3 It is the policy of the City that any residential dwelling unit, that is designated and set aside as affordable housing and that is made available for purchase, shall be affordable for those persons qualifying at or below 80% of the HUD AMI for the most recent available year. (source: HUD HOME Income Limits Lawrence, KS MSA "Low Income") - 1.8.3.4 In order to benefit those most in need of affordable housing, it is the policy of the City to give preference to those projects assisting income levels below 60% of the HUD AMI for the most recent available year.
-It is also the policy of the City to give preference to those projects providing residential dwelling units that contain more than one bedroom. - 1.8.3.5 The City encourages any applicant or petitioner to work with local not-for-profit agencies to screen and verify the income of persons seeking to lease or purchase dwelling units designated and set aside as affordable housing, hereunder, in order to ensure compliance with the Performance Agreement and the City's affordable housing policies and standards.
+1.8.3.3 It is the policy of the City that any residential dwelling unit, that is designated and set aside as affordable housing and that is made available for purchase, shall be be affordable for those qualifying at 80% or below HUD area median income (AMI) for the most recent available year.
+All housing costs (i.e. HOA or other fees, Principal and Interest, utilities, etc. must not exceed 30% of household income.
+Source: HUD HOME Income Limits - Lawrence, KS MSA "Low Income")

+- 1.8.3.4 In order to benefit those most in need of affordable housing, it is the policy of the City to give preference to those projects assisting income levels below 60% of the HUD AMI for the most recent available year.
+It is also the policy of the City to give preference to those projects providing residential dwelling units that contain more than one bedroom. - 1.8.3.5 The City encourages any applicant or petitioner to work with local not-for-profit agencies to screen and verify the income of persons seeking to lease or purchase dwelling units designated and set aside as affordable housing, hereunder, in order to ensure compliance with the Performance Agreement and the City's affordable housing policies and standards. - 1.8.3.6 It is the policy of the City that those dwelling units designated and set aside as affordable housing include base finishes approximating that of market value dwelling units within the same project, if any.
-Formatted: Indent: Left: 0", Hanging: 1"

-Formatted: Font: 12 pt

-Formatted: Font: (Default) Tahoma, 12 pt

-- 1.8.3.6 It is the policy of the City that those dwelling units designated and set aside as affordable housing include base finishes approximating that of market value dwelling units within the same project, if any.
 All dwelling units shall meet or exceed all City Code requirements. - 1.8.3.7 It is the policy of the City that, in addition to the Performance Agreement, all affordable housing polices and standards shall apply during the term of the incentive period.
 The City strongly encourages the applicant or petitioner to maintain any dwelling unit, designated and set aside as affordable housing hereunder, as affordable housing, even after the expiration or termination of any economic development incentive period.